Off-the-grid learning of mixtures from a continuous dictionary: Main Results

 If the optimization on $\vartheta$ in \eqref{eq:generalized_lasso} is performed over a subset of $\Theta_T$ in which the coordinates of the considered vectors are at a distance greater than $2r$ pairwise with respect to the Riemannian metric $\mathfrak{d}_T$, then the sets $\tilde{S}_k(r)$ contain at most one element.
 However, by doing so, we introduce an upper bound on the dimension $K$ whereas in Theorem~\ref{maintheorem} the dimension K can be arbitrarily large.
 Indeed, $\Theta_T$ is a compact set and therefore contains a finite number of balls of size $2r$. \end{rem}

 {\bf Outline of the paper. } In Section \ref{sec:property_kernel}, we give the definition of the kernel $\ck_T$ measuring the correlation between two elements in the continuous dictionary and we present the regularity assumptions on the function $\varphi_T$.
 Section \ref{sec:riemannian_metric} introduces the Riemannian geometry framework useful in our context.
 Section \ref{sec:cv_kernel} defines the convergence (or closeness condition) of kernels $\ck_T$ towards a limit kernel $\ck_{\infty}$.
 Then, we require properties on the limit kernel $\ck_{\infty}$ and propagate them to the kernels $\cK_T$ thanks to this convergence.
 In Section \ref{sec:certificates}, we present the assumptions on the existence of the so-called certificate functions used to state Theorems \ref{maintheorem} and \ref{th:bounds}.
 We give sufficient conditions for the existence of certificate functions in Section \ref {sec:conditons_certificates}.
-The example of sparse deconvolution in our regression model is fully detailed in Section~\ref{sec:example}.
-Then, Sections \ref{sec:proof_main_theorem} and \ref{sec:proof_theorem_bounds} are dedicated to the proofs of Theorems \ref{maintheorem} and \ref{th:bounds}.
-The proofs of existence and explicit constructions of the certificates are detailed in Section \ref{sec:proof_interpolating}.
+The examples of Gaussian sparse spike deconvolution and of Scaled exponential family in our regression model is fully detailed in Section~\ref{sec:example} and~\ref{sec:scaled}, respectively.
+Then, the Appendix \ref{sec:proofsSection2} is dedicated to the proofs of Theorems \ref{maintheorem} and \ref{th:bounds}.
+The proofs of existence and explicit constructions of the certificates are detailed in the Appendix~\ref{sec:proof_interpolating}.
+Other intermediate results are proven in Appendix~\ref{app:C} .